ChemicalsCodes/LexGen/README.md

 //";" is lineend
 ___________________________________________________________________________________________________________________________
 An example of such a file
-(it can be just a string realy, but is kind of inconvenient) :
+(it can be just a string realy, but is kind of inconvenient to write that in a hardcoded string) :

 skipped;